Dallas Mavericks: 2008–2010: Falls in the playoffs

 After a disappointing loss to the Nuggets in the playoffs, the Mavericks entered the off-season with many questions about the team's future construction.
 They began by re-signing Jason Kidd to a three-year contract extension, which took care of their pending point guard issue.
 The Mavericks also made a transaction to compound their age problem by trading for All-Star small forward Shawn Marion.
 In a three-team deal with the Grizzlies and Raptors, the Mavericks sent swingman Antoine Wright and defensive stalwart Devean George to Toronto, while aging guard Jerry Stackhouse landed in Memphis.
 Dallas also acquired athletic center Nathan Jawai and power forward Kris Humphries.
 Many analysts viewed this as a beneficial trade for the Mavericks, given that it countered their age issues while also providing them with more depth on the bench.
 The Mavericks also added veteran forwards Tim Thomas, Drew Gooden, and Quinton Ross.

 These moves proved successful because after dropping the season opener to the Wizards, the Mavericks beat many contenders such as the Los Angeles Lakers, San Antonio Spurs, Houston Rockets, and the Phoenix Suns.

 A day before the trade deadline, the Mavericks instigated a deal.
 The trade sent Josh Howard, James Singleton, and Drew Gooden to the Washington Wizards in exchange for Caron Butler, Brendan Haywood, and Deshawn Stevenson.
 The Mavericks felt that this trade was necessary due to Howard's declining performance and apparent unhappiness with the Mavericks organization.
 Some NBA analysts thought that this was a good move, because not only did it remove a disgruntled Howard from the line-up, it simultaneously brought Dirk Nowitzki a quality supporting cast.
 Many believed that the Mavs could contend for a title after the trade went through.
 The trade worked because the new-look Mavericks came out of the all-star break with a vengeance.
 On January 24, 2010, the Dallas Mavericks routed The New York Knicks 128–78.
 This win was the third-largest margin of victory in NBA history.
 The previous largest margin of victory for the Mavericks was 45 points.
 After dropping the second-half opener to the Oklahoma City Thunder, the Mavericks went on to win 13-straight games before losing to the New York Knicks.
 On April 10, the Mavericks clinched the Southwest division after defeating the Portland Trail Blazers 83–77.
 The Mavericks finished the season with a 55–27 record, good enough for the Western Conference's second seed.
-The Mavericks then entered the post-season with quite a bit of optimism and an assurance that they could earnestly contend for a title.
+The Mavericks then entered the postseason with quite a bit of optimism and an assurance that they could earnestly contend for a title.